proxytranslation/user-docs/dashboard/cookbook/ssl_certificates.md

 certificate.

-Using a CSR has several distinct advantages over generating your own certificate at the issuer: since the Easyling support crew is in control of the final product, we can tailor the request to generate the certificate we need from you; and since the private key remains safe with us, you do not need to take special precautions when sending
+Using a CSR has several distinct advantages over generating your own certificate at the issuer: since the the translation proxy support crew is in control of the final product, we can tailor the request to generate the certificate we need from you; and since the private key remains safe with us, you do not need to take special precautions when sending